The Psychology Behind Habit Formation and Breaking Cycles of Abuse

 By actively working on developing empathy and emotional intelligence, individuals can break the cycle of abuse, establish healthier relationships, and experience personal growth and healing.

-See also The Benefits of Yoga and Meditation in Mental Health Care
+See also Addressing Loneliness and Isolation in Behavioral Health Care

 Creating Healthy Relationship Patterns